NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Data_Submission_Overview.md

 [`See submittable data file upload example here.`](Data_Submission_Walkthrough.md#uploading-the-submittable-data-file-to-the-gdc)

-### Verify Accuracy and Completeness of Project Data - Submitter Activity
+### Verify Accuracy and Completeness of Project Data (Project QC) - Submitter Activity

-The submitter is responsible for reviewing the data uploaded to the project workspace, see [Data Submission Walkthrough](Data_Submission_Walkthrough.md), and ensuring that it is ready for processing by the GDC [Harmonization Process](https://gdc.cancer.gov/submit-data/gdc-data-harmonization).
+The submitter is responsible for reviewing the data uploaded to the project workspace and ensuring there are no critical QC errors, see [Data Submission Walkthrough](Data_Submission_Walkthrough.md), and ensuring that it is ready for processing by the GDC [Harmonization Process](https://gdc.cancer.gov/submit-data/gdc-data-harmonization).
 A user should be able to go through the [Pre-Harmonization Checklist](Data_Submission_Process.md#pre-harmonization-checklist), and verify that their submission meets these criteria.

 [`See pre-harmonization checklist here.`](Data_Submission_Process.md#pre-harmonization-checklist)